ahillss/rpi5_setup/Problems.md

 * for the ribbon cable between the pi and nvme, there is an adequate gap, but the cable going into the pi had to bend around a bit, but seems to work fine

-* on the inside of the case there are spots where they missed with the paint
+* on the inside of the case there are slight spots where they missed with the paint

 ## Geekworm Active Cooler H505 (Armor Cooler)